 Chinese Turnip Cakes

-There’s something about the smell of turnip cakes cooking that always takes me right back to my childhood.
-Every year, without fail, my mom would make batches of these savoury cakes, and they were always a hit with everyone—friends, family, and neighbours alike.
+There’s something about the smell of turnip cakes sizzling in a pan that takes me straight back to my childhood.
+Every year without fail, my mom would make big batches of these savoury cakes, and they were always a hit — friends, family, neighbours, everyone loved them.

-In our culture, turnip cakes are more than just a tasty snack; they have a special place in our hearts, especially during festivals like Lunar New Year.
-They symbolize prosperity and good fortune for the year ahead.
+In our culture, turnip cakes are more than just a tasty snack.
+They hold a special place, especially during Lunar New Year.
+They symbolize prosperity and good fortune for the year ahead, so they’ve always been a must on the table for a lucky start.

-I can’t even count the hours my mom spent in the kitchen carefully preparing them, but she never seemed to mind.
-Seeing the smiles on everyone’s faces as they enjoyed her cooking was what made it all worthwhile for her.
-My sister and I especially loved when she served them up hot and crispy with a side of her homemade dipping sauce.
-It’s a memory I’ll always cherish—and a tradition I love keeping alive.
+I couldn’t even count the hours my mom spent carefully prepping them, but she never seemed to mind.
+Seeing the smiles on everyone’s faces as they tucked in — that was what made it worthwhile for her.
+My sister and I especially loved when she served them hot and crispy straight from the pan with her homemade dipping sauce on the side.
+It’s a memory I’ll always cherish, and a tradition I love keeping alive now with my own boys.

 The Tradition of Turnip Cakes: A Symbol of Prosperity and Good Fortune